This article will show you how to import a CSV of free members, paying members, or both into Memberstack 2.0.

 👉 Rare: If the subscription contains multiple line items Memberstack will only respect the 1st line item.

-- Free plan ID for free plans and one-time payments.
+- Free plan ID(s) for free plans and one-time payments.

 👉 One-time payments should be imported as free plans.
 For example: If a member has a $499 one-time membership, they can’t be associated with an equivalent $499 one-time price.
 They will need to be placed on a new free plan instead.
-Be sure to still include the Stripe Customer ID to save their payment methods.
+Be sure to still include the Stripe Customer ID from #3 to "import" their payment methods.

-Please contact us if you are attempting to migrate 1.0 members with free trials.
-A seamless migration for trialing 1.0 members is not possible at this time.
+Please contact us if you are attempting to migrate Memberstack 1.0 members with active free trials.
+It is not possible to preserve the trial days during import.